Analysis | With endless games, MLB’s postseason has become a test of endurance — for the fans

 The distinction between time of game and pace of play is an important one.
 Lopping minutes off the back end of games is easy, as baseball saw in 2020 — when doubleheaders were shortened to seven innings per game in the interest of expediting a chaotic, pandemic-altered schedule loaded with dozens of makeup games.
 (Seven-inning doubleheaders, Manfred made clear, will not be used in future seasons.)
 Making the game more exciting and action-packed is far more difficult.

 “I have never, never been a time-of-game person.
 Because of the interest in the pitch clock and the conversations behind that, people seize on the idea that it’s all about time.
 It’s not about time,” Manfred said.
-The issue is “how the game is being played, the amount of action in the game, and how that relates to the entertainment value of what we’re providing to our current fans and the fans we’re trying to capture.”
+The issue is “how the game is being played, the amount of action in the game and how that relates to the entertainment value of what we’re providing to our current fans and the fans we’re trying to capture.”

 Whatever MLB decides to try — and it has explored everything from moving the mound back by two feet to reducing the number of pitchers a team can carry (to force teams to rely on starters deeper into games) — it is too late to help the 2020 postseason.
 Even if you love the game — especially if you love the game — it can sometimes be difficult to watch.